fharper/awesome-supernote/README.md

 ## Read before using any resources

 _I did not create any of the resources listed below.
-If you have a special request or comments about them, please ask directly the creator of the specific resource.
+If you have a supernote-tldrawspecial request or comments about them, please ask directly the creator of the specific resource.
 Please use the tools that can modify the content of your Supernote's files or alter the OS at your own risks: I merely share with you the resources below, and cannot be held resposnable for any data loss or guarantee warranty problems._

 ## Resources